miatkem/Chit-Chat-App/README.md

 This app allows users to talk in real time with another of the a browser.
 There is also a bot that is useful for a variety of features.

+## M3 Questions

+### Why did you choose to test the code that you did?
+I chose to test the code that I did because as projects grow and become more complex they many times become delicate.
+If a bug occurs finding that bug with premade test cases could take hours.
+I built out unit test cases so that in the future finding bugs will be very easy.
+I can also run this test at anytime to make sure that everything is working the way its supposed to.

+### Is there anything else you would like to test if you had the time (or was asked to do so)?
+I tested just about everything in my project.
+Now that I learned unit testing I plan on using these skills to make test cases for my old projects.
+I may even go back to my recipe app and add unit tests, just to improve the project before I put it in my portfolio.

 # Setup
 ### Step 1 - Clone Repository
 1. Open a terminal in your environment